SFDO-Tooling/CumulusCI/docs/dev.rst

 Hierarchical Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Managed package dependencies can handle a hierarchy of dependencies between packages.
-An example use case is Salesforce.org's Nonprofit Success Pack (NPSP), an extension of five other managed packages, one of which (npo02) is an extension of another (npe01).
+An example use case is Salesforce.org's Nonprofit Success Pack (NPSP), an extension of five other managed packages, one of which (Households) is an extension of another (Contacts & Organizations).

 These dependences are listed under the ``project`` section of the ``cumulusci.yml`` file.